 Please note that by convention your outgoing communications are placed on the right side of the screen, while the incoming ones by the chosen contact are placed on the left of the screen.

-So you can now type your message, just as in figure 1.
-Typing a new Secure Message in history view (BlackBerry), figure 2.
-Typing a new Secure Message in history view (iPhone) and figure 3.
-Typing a new Secure Message in history view (Android).
+So you can now type your message, just as in figure 1., figure 2. and figure 3..

+Receive a Secure Message